AEssam99/100-Days-of-DevOps-KodeKloud/Day_02/README.md

 ## Task

-Create a temporary Linux user with an expiration date
+Task: Create a temporary user account with an expiry date for a developer requiring limited-duration access to the system.

+Specific Requirements:

+- Create user bob on App Server 2
+- Set expiry date to 2026-03-01
+- Follow standard protocol: username in lowercase
+- Ensure proper validation of configuration
 ## Solution
 ### 1) Create user with expiration date
 ```bash